Poole Town F.C.: Tatnam

 In October 2000, Poole began playing at Tatnam, the school field of Oakdale South Road Middle School (now Oakdale Junior School).
-They subsequently built a permanent barrier around the pitch, hardstanding, floodlights, dugouts, a small club shop, tea hut, licensed bar and an £80,000 stand which allowed them to be promoted into the Wessex League First Division.
+They subsequently built a permanent barrier around the pitch, hardstanding, floodlights, dugouts, a small club shop, tea hut, licensed bar, and an £80,000 stand which allowed them to be promoted into the Wessex League First Division.

 In 2008, Poole Town submitted plans for the creation of a new £1.2 million ground at Branksome Recreation Ground which would enable them to meet strict FA criteria to gain promotion to the Southern League Division One.
-However, In December 2009 the Poole Borough Council Planning Committee turned the plans down due to loss of open space policy and no perceived community benefit.
-The club switched to plan B and have since won planning permission for a £2–3M development at Canford Magna, adjacent to Canford Park Arena.
-Although a privately funded 3G pitch was built on the Canford Land, no work has yet commenced for the new stadium.
+However, In December 2009, the Poole Borough Council Planning Committee turned the plans down due to loss of open space policy and no perceived community benefit.
+The club switched to plan B and were granted planning permission for a £2–3M development at Canford Magna, adjacent to Canford Park Arena.
+Although a privately funded 3G pitch was built on the Canford Land, no work commenced on the proposed new stadium and the plan was subsequently abandoned.

 The 2008–09 season saw Poole win the Wessex Premier title and Dorset Senior Cup (beating Dorchester 2–0 aet).
 Poole Town were the second best team of 1,600 Football Association clubs in England, based on points per match, with the following record: played 42, won 38, drawn 2, lost 2.
 They were, however, denied promotion due to inadequate ground grading at that time.

-In the 2009–10 season Poole Town sold Charlie Austin to Swindon Town for an undisclosed sum.(estimated £180,000) Austin scored 46 goals in 46 games in his first season at Poole and 18 goals in 11 games before his transfer.
+In the 2009–10 season, Poole Town sold Charlie Austin to Swindon Town for an undisclosed sum.(estimated £180,000) Austin scored 46 goals in 46 games in his first season at Poole and 18 goals in 11 games before his transfer.
 He signed off with five goals in his last game against Moneyfields.
 Despite jumping six divisions, Austin continued scoring goals (eventually earning a transfer to Championship club Burnley and then Queens Park Rangers, playing at that time in the Premiership and with Charlie being one of the top scorers for the 2014–15 season).
 The 2009–10 season ended for Poole with another Wessex title but no promotion due to ground grading again.